hosseinpro/smartcardPage/smartcardBridge/README.md

 # smartcardBridge

 This is a tool which provides local operating system smartcard API (PC/SC) as HTTP services. smartcardBridge supports all PC/SC and CCID smartcard readers (almost all readers in the market).
+It also supports [jCardSim](https://github.com/licel/jcardsim) as java card simulator with a simple REST server.
+You may use smartcardBridge to share smart card between different virtual machines (VM) and to share a smart card on a network.

 ## Online Demo